latitov/go-interview/README.md

     - Relational?
     - non-relational?
     - difference? can implement anything in one class or the another?
+- Redis, Postgres, MongoDB, et al:
+  - what libs did you use?

 ## SECTION 5, NETWORKING & COMMUNICATION